 Shape index file does not match Shape data file contents for dataset 'C:\\temp\\test_duplicatedfilesopen'.
 Ignoring invalid indexes

 DBF Reader: Skipped 19 deleted record(s) found in file 'C:\\temp\\test_duplicatedfilesopen.dbf'

 Shape Reader: Shape file and DBF do not match 'C:\\temp\\test_duplicatedfilesopen'.
 The DBF file seems to contain less records than the Shape file

 Suspicion confirmed, so this time, there are no messages and the users thinks the file is fine, however the DBF is now corruption and the addition/deletion/merging of any features results in incorrect attributes being assigned to the object.

-#9 Updated by Ine Schockaert 12 months ago
+#9 Updated by Ine Schockaert about 1 year ago

 I would like to reopen this issue.